eric2523/eze-study-guide/algorithm-strategies/dynamic-programming.md

 ## Fibonacci Numbers
 Take a look at fib numbers.
 The formula is F<sub>*n*</sub> = F<sub>*n - 1*</sub> + F<sub>*n - 2*</sub>, F<sub>0</sub> = 0, F<sub>1</sub> = 1.
 Implementing this using recursion is simple but inefficient.
 Why?
 Because we need to make redudant calculations of prior numbers.
 To get Fib of N = 4, we need to compute Fib of N = 3, Fib of N = 2, etc.

+To speed this up with dynamic programming, we can store the values and reference them in future calls in O(1) time.
+The trade-off is space for time.
+But with DP we only need to compute any N fib once.
+Overall, we can calculate F<sub>*n*</sub> in linear time.